 Volunteers and Interns will likely be exposed to information about our guests that must not be disclosed outside necessary treatment and counselling at The Lamb Center.
 Some of this information is protected by Federal or state laws prohibiting disclosure of health care and financial information, and the use or publication of photographs; some is simply a matter of creating an environment of confidence and trust.

 We appreciate that everyone has their own fashion preferences.
 However, sometimes some of our guests respond inappropriately to certain clothing styles.
 Therefore, please wear clothing that provides adequate coverage and has a loose fit.
 For your safety and comfort, and for the comfort of our guests, please do not wear yoga pants or clothing that is too short, too low cut or see through.
 Thank you!

 Parking at The Lamb Center is in short supply.
-Parking in our lot is reserved for volunteers.
+Parking in our lot is reserved for staff and volunteers.
 If you see an empty parking space on Campbell Drive, please park there first.
-Otherwise, please feel free to move one of the cones to park in the parking space.

 When You Arrive

 At the beginning and end of your shift, please check in with the front desk to record your volunteer time in Roll Call.
 If you’re unable to be here on a day for which you’re scheduled, please let the volunteer coordinator for your area know so that we can plan accordingly (email@example.com).

 Our ministry is largely conducted in response to our guests and their needs.
 In the midst of all this spontaneity, our day is anchored in the consistency of a simple schedule:

 Unvaccinated Guests 1:00 p.m.-3:00 p.m.